ndk/k8sConfig/README.md

 ### Authorization

-We don't want the public to have access to non production environments.
+We don't want to allow public access to non-production environments.
 So placing a username and password on all non-production endpoints makes sense.
 I use Basic http Authorization in this setup.
 There are more advanced authorization and authentication mechanisms available, but these are overkill for my needs. **Note: I highly recommend not using Basic Authorization without SSL/https enabled.
 Using Basic Authorization over http transmits your username/password pair in the clear.
 Make sure you know what you are doing**.

 Here is a Kubernetes ingress with basic authorization: